 Over the years, I learned to mostly control my illness, through therapy and meds, and through the assistance of my closest friends and family who look out for me.
 I couldn't have accomomplished all that I have without them.
 I am very lucky -- and grateful -- to have these people watching my back.

 Meditation practice and mindfulness exercises have given me "muscle memory" to "respond not react".
 Things don't bother me as much now as when I was in my 20s.
 I am generally a happy, optimistic person, and when I do get angry at someone or something, it subsides very quickly.
 It took a lot of work to get where I am today.

 I have arrived at a place now where I feel no need to hide the fact that I live with bipolar illness.
 The more I know and can acknowledge about myself, the more connected I feel with myself and others.
 That has become far more important than trying to control my image.

-I am now working to create Bipolar Boston, a peer network of people in the Boston area with bipolar illness, so we can support each other with stories and meetings.
+I am now working to create the Bipolar Social Club, a peer network of people with bipolar illness, so we can support each other with stories and meetings.